Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 2.

-CE: The various scales (such as time, temperature, and size) required—for example, in and around stars hundreds of thousands of times more massive than earth—are so large that experimental support for chemical evolution is necessarily limited.
-Experiments using particle colliders allow investigation of the interactions of subatomic particles traveling at very great speeds.
-By using computer simulations and extrapolating the results of experiments to larger scales, we can draw conclusions about the kinds of elements that would have been produced at extremely high temperatures inside huge stars billions of years ago.
+CE: We are dealing with variables such as temperature time, and size) in and around stars that are hundreds of thousands of times more massive than here on Earth.
+Therefore, experimental support for chemical evolution is necessarily limited.
+Experiments using particle colliders allow investigation of the interactions of subatomic particles traveling at great speeds.
+By using computer simulations and extrapolating the results of experiments to larger scales, we can infer of elements that would have been produced at extremely high temperatures inside huge stars billions of years ago.

 Quartz Alignment in Continental Crust.
-Why are quartz crystals aligned in most quartz-rich rocks?81
+Why are quartz crystals aligned in most quartz-rich rocks?
+85

 3.

-HP: As explained in Figure 192 on page 361, electric fields, from centuries of cyclic compression and tension (twice a day) before the flood, increasingly aligned quartz crystals in granite—a process called poling.
-Amazingly, laboratory tests have shown that alignments still exist even after the compression event and thousands of years.81
+HP: As explained in Figure 16 on page 414, electric fields, from centuries of cyclic compression and tension (twice a day) before the flood, increasingly aligned quartz crystals in granite—a process called poling.
+Amazingly, laboratory tests have shown that alignments still exist even after the compression event and thousands of years.85

 4.

 [Response: Granite consists of a mixture of millimeter-size mineral grains.
-Isolated quartz crystals, as seen today, would not have formed if the granite crust slowly cooled and solidified from a melt—even if a strong electrical field had been present.
-As the melt slowly cooled, each type of mineral would solidify once its freezing temperature was reached.
-Then, that solid mineral would sink or float (depending on its density), thereby sorting into thick layers and very large crystals, such as pegmatites.
+The isolated quartz crystals we see today, would not have formed if the granite crust slowly cooled and solidified from a melt—even if a strong electrical field had been present.
+As the melt slowly cooled, each type of mineral would eventually solidify and either sink or float (depending on its density), thereby sorting into thick layers and very large crystals, such as pegmatites.
 Rapid cooling would have produced a rock called rhyolite.
 Granite cannot form from a melt.]

 5.

-HP: Earth’s radioactivity was produced by powerful electrical discharges within the fluttering granite crust during the flood.
-Therefore, earth’s radioactivity should be concentrated in the continental crust.
+HP: During the flood, powerful electrical discharges within the fluttering granite crust produced Earth’s radioactivity.
+Therefore, Earth’s radioactivity should be concentrated in the continental crust.

-The ocean floors and mantle have little radioactivity, because they did not flutter and they contain little to no quartz, so they could not produce strong electrical discharges.
-Also, the subterranean water absorbed most of the neutrons generated in the fluttering crust, so little radioactivity was produced below the chamber floor.
+Earth’s ocean floors and mantle have little radioactivity, because they did not flutter and they contain little to no quartz, so they could not produce strong electrical discharges.
+Also, the subterranean water absorbed most neutrons generated in the fluttering crust, so there is little radioactivity below Earth’s crust.

 6.

 CE: Stars produced radioisotopes.
-Later, earth formed from the debris of exploded stars—“starstuff.”
-Why earth’s radioactivity is concentrated in the continental crust is unclear.42
+Later, Earth formed from the debris of exploded stars—“starstuff.”
+What concentrated Earth’s radioactivity in the continental crust is unclear.45

-[Response: If earth formed from the debris of exploded stars, radioactivity should be distributed evenly throughout the earth, not concentrated in the crust.]
+[Response: If Earth formed from the debris of exploded stars, radioactivity should be distributed throughout the Earth, not concentrated in the crust.]

 Correlation of Heat Flow with Radioactivity.
-The heat flowing out of the earth at specific continental locations correlates with the radioactivity in surface rocks at those locations.
+Heat flowing out of the Earth at specific continental locations correlates with the radioactivity in surface rocks at those locations.

 7.

 HP: Electrical discharges within the crust generated both heat and radioactivity.
-The greater the electrical current at a location, the more radioactivity and heat produced.
-Therefore, the upward heat flow through the earth’s surface should correlate with radioactivity at the earth’s surface.
+The more electrical current at a location, the more radioactivity and heat produced.
+Therefore, the heat flowing up through the Earth’s surface should correlate with radioactivity at the Earth’s surface.

 8.

-[Response: Millions of years would be required for the heat to flow up 4.68 or more miles.107 If that much time elapsed, some locations would have eroded more than others.
-Arthur Lachenbruch has shown that millions of years of surface erosion would destroy the correlation unless radioactivity decreased exponentially with depth.108 If so, too much time would be required for the deeper heat generated to reach the surface.
-However, Germany’s Deep Drilling Program found that variations in radioactivity depended on the rock type, not depth.109]
+[Response: Millions of years would be required for the heat to flow up 4.68 or more miles.120 If that much time elapsed, some locations would have eroded more than others.
+Arthur Lachenbruch has shown that millions of years of surface erosion would destroy the correlation unless radioactivity decreased exponentially with depth.121 If so, too much time would be required for the deeper heat generated to reach the surface.
+However, Germany’s Deep Drilling Program found that variations in radioactivity depended on the rock type, not depth.122]

 Ocean-Floor Heat.
 Continental (granitic) rocks have much more radioactivity than the ocean floors, so why is slightly more heat coming up through the ocean floors than through the granite continents?